 We will review each step.
 Before delving into the publication process; however, a brief review of some statutory terminology may be helpful.
 A researcher will generally be dealing with two forms of law–public law and private law.
-Public law, which is the most common form of law passed by Congress, “affects society as a whole.”
-Private law, on the other hand, only “affects an individual, family, or small group.”
+Public laws, which are the most common form of law passed by Congress, “affect society as a whole.”
+Private laws, on the other hand, only “affect an individual, family, or small group.”
 Additionally, while public laws are usually codified into the United States Code, private laws are not because the United States Code is a codification of only the “general and permanent laws of the United States.”

 Slip laws are individually paginated pamphlets, each containing a single statute.
 Session laws are bound collections of the slip laws enacted in a session of a legislature.
 Codes are subject compilations of statutes currently in effect, as amended.